-Public Transportation Fund-In accordance with the Act, the State Treasurer is authorized and required to transfer from the State's General Revenue Fund to a special fund in the State Treasury designated the "Public Transportation Fund," an amount equal to 25% of net revenues realized from sales taxes (or, as the case may be, gasoline or parking taxes).
+Public Transportation Fund-In accordance with the Act, the State Treasurer is authorized and required to transfer from the State's General Revenue Fund to a special fund in the State Treasury designated the "Public Transportation Fund," an amount equal to 30% of net revenues realized from sales taxes (or, as the case may be, gasoline or parking taxes) and RETT.
 These amounts may be paid to the RTA only upon State appropriation.
-The State has approved an appropriation from the PTF through its 2009 fiscal year which will end June 30, 2010.
-During 2008, the PTF was 30% on some sales tax and 5% on other sales tax and the RETT.
-The PTF is 30% on both sales tax and RETT beginning in 2009.
+The State has approved an appropriation from the PTF through its 2010 fiscal year which will end June 30, 2011.